 Technology Services maintains the wired network connections for students to connect their own computers directly to the network and Internet in residence hall rooms, fraternity houses, and interest houses.
 In addition, wireless connectivity is available in all residence halls and some interest houses.
 See the Technology Services website for an up-to-date list of specific halls and houses with full wireless coverage.
 Students living off campus may connect to the network via modem or local Internet provider.
 Details explaining equipment requirements and the instructions for connecting to the ResNet network, or establishing a modem connection are available at wcts.whitman.edu/support/network/resnet.

 Where to get help

 For tech support during the academic year, call the Help Desk at x4976, or the Tech Services Office in the library at x5062.
-You also can email helpdesk@ whitman.edu, visit the Help Desk in Olin 168, or click the “Live Chat” icon in the bottom right corner of the students’ home page at whitman.edu/content/students.
+You also can email email@example.com or visit the Help Desk in Olin 168..
 Technology Services maintains an extensive website packed with information about campus technology resources, training and workshop opportunities, and online documentation covering a broad collection of topics such as using specific resources and software, setting up and using email, even making your own Web page.

 Responsible use of technology resources

 Please be sure to look at Whitman’s policies and guidelines for use of information technology and network resources in the Rights and Responsibilities section of this handbook, or online at whitman.edu/content/wcts/policies.